LeeBRogers/arch-install-guide/README.md

 systemctl enable sddm.service
 ```
 ### KDE Applications
-These are the core applications that I will install for my setup:
+These are the core KDE applications that I will install for my setup:

 Packages | Description
 --------- | ----------